Hector1993prog/Spanish_PromptORE/README.md

-# Spanish_PromptORE
+# Adapting PromptORE for Modern History: Information Extraction from Hispanic Monarchy Documents of the XVIth Century

-This repository offers an implementation of the paper PromptORE - A Novel Approach Towards Fully Unsupervised Relation Extraction.
+This repository offers an implementation of the paper Adapting PromptORE for Modern History: Information Extraction from Hispanic Monarchy Documents of the XVIth Century.

 Here we present a class based on transformers and torch to perform the full experiment of the paper based on.
 It was adapted to spanish text as well as XML-TIE inputs.
 The class will yield a dataframe with the relations extracted without supervision.
 It is though to being executed over a sample (small to facilitated the labelling) and then classify manually.
 Another option is to use the prompt_type desired and execute the k-means clustering over one of the prompts.